Licensing text and photos

 Using our text

-Since this website is all about science education, we're happy to discuss requests for limited reuse of text from this website in educational books and other materials, but not in any other material that appears online on publicly accessible websites (ebooks and private, accessed-control websites are usually okay).
+Since this website is all about science education, we're happy to discuss requests for limited reuse of text from this website in educational books and other materials, but not normally in other publicly accessible websites (ebooks and private, accessed-control websites are usually okay).
 Please send us details of your publication, intended audience, publishing territories, approximate print run (initial and/or lifetime), publisher, and anything else you think might be relevant, and specific details of the material you'd like to use, and we'll let you know what's possible (usually the same day).
-Please note that if we judge your use is commercial (according to the definition above), we will normally charge a licensing fee.
-If you're a recognized nonprofit organization (such as a 501(c) in the United States or a registered charity in the UK), we don't normally charge unless you intend to print in very high volume.
-If you're a small, primarily educational publisher printing in low-volume, we will usually offer a substantial discount on the licensing fee.
+Please note that if we judge your use is commercial (according to the definition above), or you are printing in high volume, we will charge a licensing fee.
+If you're a recognized nonprofit organization (such as a 501(c) in the United States or a registered charity in the UK), we don't normally charge unless you intend to print in high volume.
+If you're a small, primarily educational publisher, or an individual, printing in low-volume, we will usually offer a substantial discount on the licensing fee or (sometimes) waive it altogether.
 Either way, you must contact us for written permission before using any material.

-We will happily consider licensing material for use in commercial printed publications, such as books, magazines, and newspapers, although not (for the reasons explained below) for online use; please email us with your requirements.
-Our normal licensing fees are calculated at a rate of GBP £250 per 1000 words (roughly USD $400) with a minimum fee of GBP £250.
+We will happily consider licensing material for use in commercial printed publications, such as books, magazines, and newspapers, although not normally for online use on other websites; please email us with your requirements.
+Our normal licensing fees are calculated at a rate of GBP £350 per 1000 words with a minimum fee of typically GBP £150 depending on the media, territories, and print volume.

 It is very important that you seek permission for use of our copyright material in advance.
-If you use our material without permission and then seek permission retrospectively, we calculate our fees at a rate of GBP £500 per 1000 words (roughly USD $800) with a minimum fee of GBP £500 (roughly USD $800).
+If you use our material without permission and then seek permission retrospectively, we calculate our fees at a rate of GBP £500 per 1000 words with a minimum fee of GBP £250.
+If you use all (or more than half) an article without permission, we will calculate the licensing fee based on the length of the article's body text as it's published on this website (excluding the "Find out more" section but including any notes or references), rather than the length of the extract you've used—since you will have effectively created a substitute for, and devalued, the original article.

 On other websites

-We do not permit our articles to be reused or reprinted on other websites for any reason and we do not syndicate to other websites.
-All our text is protected by international copyright laws and registered at the US Copyright Office.
+We do not permit our articles to be reused or reprinted on other websites without permission and we do not normally syndicate to other websites.
+All our text is protected by international copyright laws and articles from this site are registered at the US Copyright Office.
 We do not tolerate misuse of our copyright material and we routinely scan for copyright infringement.
 We will take action against unlawfully copied material whenever we find it and vigorously pursue all legal remedies available to us.
-Please be aware that "willful" copyright infringement carries severe financial and even criminal penalties.
+Please be aware that "willful" copyright infringement can involve severe financial and even criminal penalties (in the United States, for example, possible "remedies" are specified in US Code Title 17, Chapter 5, §504, §505, §506).

 If you have any questions or you'd like more help with licensing, please don't hesitate to contact us.